sohil-sisodiya/portfolio/docs/about.md

 I'm Sohil Sisodiya, a data scientist with a strong interest in solving complex problems through data.
 My work combines analytical thinking, statistical rigor, and a deep curiosity about how things work.

-I hold a degree in Mechanical Engineering from [Institute of Engg. and Technology, DAVV](https://ietdavv.edu.in/), applying data science to improve systems and support informed decision-making.
+I hold a degree in Mechanical Engineering from [Institute of Engineeering & Technology, DAVV](https://ietdavv.edu.in/), applying data science to improve systems and support informed decision-making.

 ## My Approach